 Create brand ambassadors

 For instance, they created an ongoing theme of “Fan Fridays” to showcase fan-created content on Facebook.
-With its YouTube channel, they forged an emotional connection with their followers.
+With its YouTube channel, it forged an emotional connection with its followers.
 Fans then shared the videos and campaigned for the movie all on their own.